kevinab25/COP_4502_Assg2/question1/README.md

     ```java Main```

 # Interpreting Output
-After the program is done running, a new file named "primes.txt" should be produced in the same directory as the program.
-The text file will contain the output as following
+After the program has begun, there will be some prints to the console that the user can see and check how and which guest is getting the cupcakes.

 ```There will be a series of print commands indicating weather a guest ate a cupcake or not and then once they all have eaten the cupcake they will notify the Minatour. ```
 ``` ```